astrazeneca-cgr-publications/DrugnomeAI-release/README.md

 #### Estimated run time

-`drugnomeAI` total run time is inversely proportional to the number of known disease-associated (seed) genes (the fewer the seed genes are the more balanced datasets there are to be trained).
+`DrugnomeAI` total run time is inversely proportional to the number of known disease-associated (seed) genes (the fewer the seed genes are the more balanced datasets there are to be trained).
 <br>
 Example run times for different numbers of seed genes are given in this table.
-All results correspond to `drugnomeAI` runs across **10 stochastic iterations**, training with **6 different supervised models** and using **10 cores**.
+All results correspond to `DrugnomeAI` runs across **10 stochastic iterations**, training with **6 different supervised models** and using **10 cores**.

 | Disease example| Num. of seed genes | Total run time |
 | -------------- | ------------------ | --------------- |